-The five major causes of ACS are thrombus, mechanical obstruction, dynamic obstruction, inflammation, and increased oxygen demand.
-The major pathophysiologic mechanism is rupture or fissuring of an atheromatous plaque with superimposed thrombus.
+The five major causes of ACS are thrombus, mechanical obstruction, dynamic inflammation. and increased demand.
+The obstruction. oxygen major pathophysiologic mechanism is rupture or fissuring of an atheromatous plaque with superimposed thrombus.
 Other mechanisms include superficial erosion (which is more common in women), intraplaque hemorrhage, and erosion of a calcified nodule.
 Patients with ACS often have more than one ulcerated plaque, as shown by angiography, intravascular ultrasound, angioscopy, and release of inflammatory markers such as myeloperoxidase across nonculprit coronary vascular beds.
 Multiple plaque ruptures are more common in patients with increased C-reactive protein (CRP) levels.